Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Cohomological stability framework and tools

-In particular, the stable twisted cohomology algebra $H^{*}(\Gamma_{\infty,1};F^{\vee}_{\infty})$ is a free $\Sym_{\bQ}(\cE)$-module. \end{thm} \begin{rmk} The result of Theorem~\ref{thm:stable_functor_homology} does not depend on any polynomiality condition, and more generally on whether there is homological stability or not: the formula holds in general for the colimit of the homology groups which always exists.
-This result extends a previous analogous result due Djament and Vespa \cite[Propositions 2.22, 2.26]{DV1} when the ambient monoidal structure is symmetric monoidal. \end{rmk}
+\begin{rmk} The result of Theorem~\ref{thm:stable_functor_homology} does not depend on any polynomiality condition, and more generally on whether there is homological stability or not: the formula holds in general for the limit of the cohomology groups which always exists.
+In particular, this result recovers the previous analogous result due to Djament and Vespa \cite[Prop.~2.22, 2.26]{DV1} when the ambient monoidal structure is \emph{symmetric} monoidal. \end{rmk}

-\paragraph*{Twisted cohomology classes with coefficients in $H_\bQ$.}
+\paragraph*{Twisted cohomology classes with coefficients in $H$.}

-We now review the stable \emph{twisted} cohomology group with coefficients in the homology group of the surface.
+We now review the stable \emph{twisted} cohomology groups with coefficients in the first homology group of the surface.
 For the reference \cite{KawazumiMorita}, we will rather quote the preprint version \cite{KawazumiMorita1} as it contains more content and details.